EquosTeam/Learn-Solana-BPF-Assembly/README.md

 ## 📝 Contributing

 Contributions are highly welcome!
 Please feel free to submit a Pull Request.
-(Consider adding a `CONTRIBUTING.md` file for detailed guidelines).

----

-## 📜 License

-The documentation and overall structure of this repository are open source.
-The license for specific code examples (like the Token Program) may vary; please see the `LICENSE` file within each respective example directory (e.g., [Token Program License](./examples/token.sbpf/LICENSE)).